-Hello Mr Boris, I found your contact and articles accidentally when I entered the search engine: Natural drugs for hypertension, my doctor prescribed me at a pressure of 143/100 Valsacor, after reading the side effects I do not trust him and therefore I am looking for another medicine , Which would help and harm me.
-I am a woman for 40 years, non-smoker, abstinent, I do not drink coffee, 164 cm, 88 kg, I am 4 months after surgery of varicose veins on my left foot, I take Dobice, surgery after thrombosis and Xarelto treatment for 3 months, I have had a swollen leg before surgery And I hurt a lot, I wanted to ask you if you would advise me to cure my pressure and leg?
+Hello Mr Boris, I found your contact and articles accidentally when I entered the search engine: Natural drugs for hypertension, my Dr. prescribed me at a pressure of 143/100 Valsacor, after reading the side effects I do not trust him and therefore I am looking for another medicine that would help and harm me.
+I am a woman for 40 years, non-smoker, abstinent, I do not drink coffee, 164 cm, 88 kg, I am 4 months after surgery of varicose veins on the left foot, I take Dobice, surgery after thrombosis and Xarelto treatment for 3 months, I have had a swollen leg before surgery and I hurt a lot, I wanted to ask you if you would advise me to cure my pressure and my leg?
 Thank you very much for your reply, with regards to Mr. Martin.

-Ginseng definitely try, it can easily happen that it will take you.
-It would be a rather low dose (2-3g a day) longer.
+ginseng definitely try, it can easily happen that it will take you.
+It would be rather low doses (2-3g a day) longer.

-Otherwise, those plants with potentially beneficial effects on hypertension may be more, but unfortunately I can only talk about those whose effects I studied.
-I would like to combine in your case, in the form of a standard infusion with a bacon and a plum (or prunes).
+Otherwise, the plants with potentially beneficial effects on hypertension may be more, but unfortunately, I can only talk about those whose effects I have studied.
+I would like to combine in your case in the form of a standard brew with a herringbone and a plum (or dried plum).
 If you want to go further, you can try adding a Japanese sedge (Ophiopogon japonicus) to the teaspoon.

 Certain positive effects on blood vessels were also found in glossy gloss .
-However, quite honestly, while in ginseng and saddle I have positive effects on the blood vessels , the gloss is a little smaller - gloss can be very effective for hypertension or even very little, I really do not know.
+However, quite honestly, while in ginseng and saddle I have a positive effect on the blood vessels , the gloss is a little smaller - the gloss can be very effective in hypertension or even very little, I really do not know.
 There are several publications on its cardiovascular effects, but the fungus is so popular that I would need more experience with it in this indication.
 I wish to mention it because it has significant positive effects in other areas.
-Good luster is expensive, but those who have to save it in lesser quality get it cheap or can grow it alone or even find it in the woods.
-In your case, I would try a 100% milled fertilizer in a small dose of 500-1500mg a day.
+Good luster is expensive, but those who have to save it in lesser quality can get it cheap or can grow it alone or even find it in the woods.
+In your case, I would try 100% ground millet in a small dose of 500-1500mg a day.

-Otherwise, Valsacor is valsartan, an angiotensin receptor antagonist in smooth muscle (AT1).
-It is not, and I can not even tell, exactly what's going on inside your body, but as I say, the above-mentioned nature has a general chance.
-Warning: I am not a doctor, my information is only indicative and can not be used to treat specific cases.
+Otherwise, Valsacor is valsartan, an angiotensin receptor antagonist in vascular smooth muscle (AT1).
+It is not, and I can not even tell, exactly what is going on inside your body, but as I say, the above-mentioned naturals have a general chance.
+Warning: I am not a doctor; my information is only indicative and can not be used to treat specific cases.
 Every change in treatment should be consulted with your doctor.